 MoBi® will be described in detail in Working with MoBi®.

 The modular architecture of the software platform is outlined in screenshot below.

-Apart from the two central, graphical user interface (GUI) based software tools PK-Sim® and MoBi®, the software platform has a common core, import and export options, as well as interfaces to general computing environments, as detailed in the following.
+Apart from the two central, graphical user interface (GUI) based software tools PK-Sim® and MoBi®, the software platform has a common core, import and export options, as well as interfaces to general computing environments, as detailed below.

 The common core components consist of a specification of the mathematical model in XML-file format and the simulation kernels.
 The XML file is arranged in a hierarchical manner and does not only include information on the different parts of the mathematical model, but also e.g. solver parameters.
 The simulation kernel currently contains the CVODE solver for (stiff) ordinary differential equations , .
 A plug-in interface enables the straightforward integration of further ODE and DDE solvers.
 The XML model can be formulated with different software tools of the platform.

 The MoBi® toolboxes for R is an interface to the common statistical computing environment.
 Basically, the R-toolbox can be used to access and modify model parameters as well as to execute simulations and retrieve results.
 That way, the R-toolbox can be used to script or code batch simulations, analysis tasks, or customized workflows to any complexity.
 Results can be visualized using the options available in the respective environment.